By Kevin Sweeney

-The UMass program is one with tradition, just 20 years removed from being perennial top 25 team in John Calipari’s tenure as head coach, an era capped by a Final Four trip in 1996.
-Duquesne on the other hand has always been little brother in its own city to mighty Pitt, without an NCAA Tournament appearance in the last 40 years and owning just two 20-wins seasons in that timeframe.
+The UMass program is one with tradition, just 20 years removed from being a perennial top 25 team in John Calipari’s tenure as head coach, an era capped by a Final Four trip in 1996.
+Duquesne on the other hand has always been little brother in its own city to mighty Pitt, without an NCAA Tournament appearance in the last 40 years and owning just two 20-win seasons in that timeframe.

 Yet both programs reached a crossroads this offseason, having to make coaching hires that would have a lasting impact on the uncertain futures of their programs.
 UMass chose the young Matt McCall, a 36-year-old with just 2 years of head coaching experience but an already-impressive resume from his time working his way up the coaching ladder at Florida under Billy Donovan.
-Meanwhile, Duquesne lured the 59-year-old Keith Dambrot, old enough to be McCall’s dad, from Akron to turn around their program.
+Meanwhile, Duquesne lured 59-year-old Keith Dambrot, old enough to be McCall’s father, from Akron to turn around their program.
 With more than 400 career wins to his name and the endorsement of LeBron James, Dambrot appeared a slam dunk to turn around the struggling Duquesne program.

 Now, less than 10 months since taking over, both programs are in significantly better shape than they have been in quite a while.
 How?
 Despite their obvious differences, both McCall and Dambrot have employed similar strategies to bring their programs to relevance in such short amounts of time.